nealrobbins/liferay-docs/develop/commerce/articles/20-segments-and-catalog-rules/catalog-rule-type.markdown

     }

 Include the `postProcessContextBooleanFilter` method.
-This method contains the same logic as `isSatisfied`, but instead of checking a single product is passed in, it modifies the indexer query `booleanFilter` to include `nameSubstring` in the query, so that only matching products will be returned.
+This method contains the same logic as `isSatisfied`, but instead of checking a single product as it is passed in, it modifies the indexer query `booleanFilter` to include `nameSubstring` in the query, so that only matching products will be returned.

     @Override
     public void postProcessContextBooleanFilter(